soarce-qa/soarce-client-php/README.md

 xdebug.trace_enable_trigger = 0
 ```

-This is counterintuitive.
-SOARCE triggers coverage and tracing itself.
+This is counterintuitive, but, SOARCE triggers coverage and tracing itself.

 ### docker-compose